Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

+where $E_{p,:}$ is the $p^{th}$ row of $E$.
+To sample this, we can first draw $E_{p,:}$ from a multivariate Gaussian distribution with this covariance structure, followed by an i.i.d.\ uniform rotation of each value in the complex plane.
 We note that the first term in Equation (\ref{eqn.dict_up}) is the $\ell_2$-regularized least squares solution for $D$.
-Correlated Gaussian noise is then added to generate a sample from the conditional posterior of $D$.
+The addition of correlated Gaussian noise in the complex plane generates the sample from the conditional posterior of $D$.
 Since both the number of pixels and $\gamma_\varepsilon$ will tend to be very large, the variance of the noise is small and the mean term dominates the update for $D$.

 \paragraph{Sample sparse coding $\alpha_i$} Sampling $\alpha_i$ entails sampling $s_{ik}$ and $z_{ik}$ for each $k$.
 We sample these values using block sampling.
 We recall that to block sample two variables from their joint conditional posterior distribution, $(s,z) \sim p(s,z|-)$, one can first sample $z$ from the marginal distribution, $z \sim p(z|-)$, and then sample $s|z \sim p(s|z,-)$ from the conditional distribution.
-The other sampling direction is possible as well, but for our problem sampling $z\rightarrow s|z$ is more efficient in finding a mode of the objective function.
+The other sampling direction is possible as well, but for our problem sampling $z\rightarrow s|z$ is more efficient for finding a mode of the objective function.